momopranto/BTHS-Cybersecurity-Club/2015/Workshops/Week2/preface.md

 (We will go over the differences and preferences during club)

 If you are unable to bring in your own laptop please download and install [Babun](http://babun.github.io/) during the beginning of the workshop.

+[Here](http://www.howtogeek.com/196060/beginner-geek-how-to-create-and-use-virtual-machines/) is a great tutorial on how to set up a VM for anyone who is having any trouble.